POPULATION

 Retirement pension eligibility is based on age (65 for men and 62 for women).
 The amount of pension for those who fulfill the necessary contribution period is calculated as:

-The amount of pension may not be less than the minimum wage, nor can it exceed the RGPS ceiling, currently BRL 7,786.02 (Brazilian reals) per month.
-Apart from the public retirement system, some companies provide their employees with a private pension plan, which can be defined by the company on the amounts of contributions by both the employer and the employee, which are subject to specific rules issued by a government agency called Superintendencia de Seguros Privados (SUSEP), with two types of plans available for employees.
-One is administered by complementary pension institutions and complements national insurance, while the other is characterized as life insurance.
+The amount of pension may not be less than the minimum wage, nor can it exceed the RGPS ceiling, currently BRL 8,157.41 (Brazilian reais) per month.
+Apart from the public retirement system, some companies provide their employees with a private pension plan, which can be defined by the company on the amounts of contributions by both the employer and the employee, which are subject to specific rules issued by a government agency called Superintendencia de Seguros Privados (SUSEP), with 2 types of plans available for employees.
+PGBL is administered by complementary pension institutions and complements national insurance, while VGBL is characterized as life insurance.

 In Brazil, the dependents and survivors of an insured worker are provided for by the National Institute of Social Security in the event of the worker’s death.
-The death pension, which must be equivalent to the retirement benefit that the insured is due to, is released to them monthly.
+The death pension, which must be equivalent to the retirement benefit that the insured is due, is released to them monthly.

 Employees who retire due to disability receive a monthly pension once a medical examination by a licensed practitioner verifies total incapacity for work.
 To become eligible to receive this benefit, an employee must have at least 12 months of contributions.
 If the disability is the result of an accident, the contribution period is waived.
 The benefit is paid as long as the disability persists and the insured person can be reassessed by the National Institute of Social Security (INSS) every 2 years.